GustavoJST/kube-botblocker/README.md

 ### Prerequisites
 - ingress-nginx controller present in the cluster
 - `allow-snippet-annotations` must be set to `true`.
-You can set it either on the ingress-nginx controller [configmap](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#allow-snippet-annotations) or through the [helm chart](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx?modal=values&path=controller.allowSnippetAnnotations)
+You can set it either on the ingress-nginx controller [configmap](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#allow-snippet-annotations) or through the [Helm chart](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx?modal=values&path=controller.allowSnippetAnnotations)
 - For ingress-nginx >= 1.12.0, it is also necessary to set `annotations-risk-level` to `Critical`, configurable only through the ingress-nginx [configmap](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#annotations-risk-level)
   - This is because the [server-snippet](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#server-snippet) annotation used by kube-botblocker is [classified as Critical](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations-risk/), while the default allowed risk level for annotations was decreased from `Critical` to `High` on 1.12.0

 ### Installing/Uninstalling
-The operator can be installed using the provided helm chart.
+The operator can be installed using the provided Helm chart.
 Documentation on how to install/uninstall and available parameters of the `values.yaml` can be found here [here](https://github.com/GustavoJST/kube-botblocker/tree/main/deploy/charts/kube-botblocker-operator).

 ## How to use it